Different perspectives reveal rising tensions at RSU 9

 “I will say, it’s really hard for students to speak up about this sort of thing as often times it feels like our voices are being ignored, especially when it comes to issues this big,” Snell said in reference to COVID-19.
 “And we’re not often seen as an integral piece of the community, and more like the thing that the authority figures are trying to protect while also protecting from themselves.”

 Going forward, Snell expressed the same desire that RSU 9 parents, staff and the Mt.
-Blue EA have been asking of the board, to listen to more voices.
+Blue Education Association have been asking of the board, to listen to more voices.

 “In really general terms, I’d like to see more concern being taken toward student and teacher concerns, more interest taken into them, particularly if multiple people make the same concern,” Snell said.
 “I would like the teachers to be given more respect as how the teachers are treated directly affects how the students are treated and how the students are educated.”